What is anorexia nervosa?

 - Have severe belly pain; are vomiting up blood; or have black, sticky (tarry) stools.
 These signs may mean that there is bleeding in the digestive tract.

-- Have severe pain anywhere in the body, such as the joints or torso.
+- Have severe pain anywhere in your body, such as the joints or torso.

 - Have signs of anorexia, including rapid weight loss, eating very little, and being overly concerned about weight and appearance.